sntissera/Relative-Abundance-of-Amino-Acids/docs/documentation.md

 ### Features

-* Parses FASTA files via Python.
+* Parses FASTA or any other type of files via Python.
 * Counts the number of the occurance of each nucleotide/ amino acid in the file.
 * Calculates the relative frequencies for each nucleotide/ amino acid in the sequence of iterest.
 * Generates a relative abundance bar graph using `matplotlib`.
-* Outputs a relative density graphy sorted in alphabetical order of the nucleotide/ amino acids.
+* Outputs a relative density graph sorted in alphabetical order of the nucleotide/ amino acids.

 ### Requirements

 * Python 3
 * Linux like terminal to run bash codes
-* `matplotlib`
+* `matplotlib` library

 Install libraries:
 ``` bash